 Others' actions can provide a valuable source of information.
 But there are exceptionally few instances where people's actions do not in some way depend on their idiosyncratic preferences.
 This poses a challenge for extracting information from their choices: proper inference requires us to account for how others' actions were driven by private information versus their particular tastes.
 Did your neighbor buy a new model of car because she had information that it performs well, or did she simply have a taste for that style or brand?
 Is the new restaurant really that good, or are many people just partial to that type of cuisine?
-We conduct an experiment to investigate how agents' heterogeneous tastes-and their perceptions of others' tastes-may impede information transmission.
+We designed two experiments to investigate how agents' heterogeneous tastes-and their perceptions of others' tastes-may impede information transmission.1

 The following example illustrates the basic logic of our experiment.
 Suppose a prospective home-buyer observes another interested party back out of a purchase agreement.
-This observer must disentangle whether the would-be buyer walked away because she received bad information about the quality of the house (e.g., a failed inspection) or if she simply soured on aesthetic features (e.g., its architectural style).
+This observer must disentangle whether the would-be buyer walked away because she received bad information about the quality of the house (e.g., a failed inspection) or because she simply soured on aesthetic features (e.g., its architectural style).
 If the observer over-estimates the likelihood that the other person still favors these features, he will conclude that the potential buyer likely received some negative private information about the house-otherwise the deal would have gone through.
 Such an observer's beliefs about the quality of the house will then over-react to the other person's action.
-In contrast, if the observer over-estimates the likelihood that the person soured on the aesthetics, his beliefs will under-react: he thinks most buyers would have eventually walked away regardless of the inspection.
-This example highlights how the information conveyed by others' actions depends on the observer's perceptions of others' tastes, and how biased perceptions can distort social learning-one's perception of the distribution of tastes dictates how they interpret others' actions.
+In contrast, if the observer over-estimates the likelihood that the person soured on the aesthetics, his beliefs will under-react: he thinks the buyer would have walked away regardless of the inspection.
+This example highlights how the information conveyed by others' actions depends on the observer's perceptions of others' tastes, and how inaccurate perceptions can distort social learning-one's perception of the distribution of tastes dictates how they interpret others' actions.

-In this paper, we examine the degree to which people can successfully engage in social learning when faced with naturally occurring heterogeneity in tastes.
-To do so, we employed a three-stage field-in-the-lab experiment with sequential observational learning in which participants faced uncertainty about the nominal value of a gift card.
-In the first stage, we introduced participants to the businesses used in our study-subsequently indexed by k-and asked a few simple survey questions about about their preferences and their perceptions of others' preferences.
-These surveyed tastes exhibited significant heterogeneity.
+In this paper, we examine the degree to which people successfully engage in social learning when faced with naturally occurring heterogeneity in tastes.
+To do so, we employed a pair of three-stage field-in-the-lab experiments with sequential observational learning in which participants faced uncertainty about the nominal value of gift cards to various American businesses.

+In the first stage, we introduced participants to the businesses used in our study.
+We then asked a few simple survey questions about participants' tastes toward these businesses and their perceptions of others' tastes.
+These surveyed preferences exhibited significant heterogeneity.

-In the second stage, participants made a series of choices between a gift card to one of these businesses and a cash bonus $x \in \{\$30, \$40, \$50\}$ .
+In the second stage, participants made a series of choices between a gift card to one of these businesses and a cash bonus $x \in \{\$30, \$40, \$50\}$.
 We call the pair of cash bonus and business

-&lt;sup>1Some models of social learning and herding (e.g., Banerjee, 1992; Bikhchandani et al., 1992) focus on idealized settings with common preferences to demonstrate how information may fail to aggregate even in the absence of realistic frictions such as heterogeneity in preferences.
+1Some models of social learning and herding (e.g., Banerjee, 1992; Bikhchandani et al., 1992) focus on idealized settings with common preferences to demonstrate how information may fail to aggregate even in the absence of realistic frictions such as heterogeneity in preferences.
 However, these frictions may be of first-order importance if they cause people to systematically misinterpret others' private information.